martynjsimpson/security-tools/README.md

 The tool also automatically adjusts the CVE number format if necessary (e.g., adding "CVE-" to an input like `2024-38829`), making it user-friendly for different CVE number formats.

+The tool is hosted on GitHub ages here https://martynjsimpson.github.io/cvss-tool/.

 ## Features

 - **CVE URL Generation**: Based on the input, the app generates and displays URLs for various CVE providers.